The Hubble Constant from Infrared Surface Brightness Fluctuation Distances: The Hubble Constant

 \subsection{Flow-Corrected Model Velocities}

-The last six lines of Table~\ref{tab:hubble} show fits using the flow-corrected recessional velocities from the CF3 linear velocity model \citep{graziani2019}, implemented as described in Sec.\,\ref{sec:vel}.
-For the velocity error, we use the model's best-fit nonlinear dispersion value of 280~\kms, which represents the unmodeled small-scale motion in the velocity field.
+The lines labeled as ``\textit{cf3}'' in the second column of {Table~\ref{tab:hubble}} show results obtained using the flow-corrected recessional velocities from the CF3 linear velocity model of \citet{Graziani2019}, implemented as described in Sec.~\ref{sec:vel}.
+For the velocity error in this case, we use the model's best-fit nonlinear dispersion value of 280~\kms, which represents the unmodeled small-scale motion in the velocity field.
 The results of these tests are very similar to those found using the individual CMB-frame velocities.
 The \chinu\ values are a bit higher in most cases, but there is no significant change in \ho.

 We perform two other fits for this model, varying the scale factor of the velocity field within the reported $\pm1$\% uncertainty.
 Unsurprisingly, this changes the \ho\ we derive by $\pm1$\% as well.
 Since the result given by the baseline scale factor agrees well with that found using the uncorrected CMB-frame velocities, this change in \ho\ would represent a net inward or outward flow of our sample with respect to the comoving volume (a small Hubble bubble or sink-hole).
 Until we have more complete high-precision distance mapping of the local volume extending beyond 100~Mpc, we take this $\pm1$\% as the systematic uncertainty in the velocity scale.